 The level of interaction within a course varies from course to course and depends on the discipline.
-There is at least one required live interactive session scheduled once a week.
-Instructors also interact with students through email and chat, initiated by both instructor and students, as needed.
-Instructors will be responsive to the circumstances of their students and schedule interactive sessions at times that best meet student circumstances.
+Instructors also interact with students through email discussion and chat, initiated by both instructor and students, as needed.

 How does the Christian perspective factor into these classes?

 All classes are created, developed, and taught by experienced Christian teachers who are Seventh-day Adventists in good standing.
 Therefore, the courses are built upon a Christian worldview.
 The principles of the Seventh-day Adventist faith and learning are integrated into the lessons as they would be in any Adventist classroom.

 For more information, visit the College Credit for High Schools webpage.